 How long is the flight to Albania from the USA?

-The fastest one-stop routing from New York is Austrian Airlines via Vienna at 10 hours 25 minutes total.
+The fastest one-stop routing from New York is Austrian via Vienna at 10 hours 25 minutes total.
 From the West Coast, expect at least 14 hours via Frankfurt and 16 to 17 hours through London.
-The actual flying time JFK to TIA via one stop is 9h 40m to 10h 20m — the rest is layover.
+The actual flying time JFK to TIA on a single connection is 9h 40m to 10h 20m — the rest is layover.

 Travel times by departure city: